 The closer Number 6 comes to shedding his shackles and unmasking Number 1, the weirder The Prisoner becomes.
 For the first chunk of its run the show plays like a slightly left-field and mysterious but none-the-less straight-forward spy drama, albeit one that likes to smuggle in sly digs at society’s institutions and conventions.
 In the beginning we don’t know why Number 6 is there, why he resigned, why his captors want to know why he resigned, or who Number 1 is, but we don’t need to, and we don’t really care.
 The joy of The Prisoner is in watching Number 6 thwart the bad guys’ continued plans to mess with his head – everything from evil doppelgangers, to body swaps, to a genius supercomputer (a computer that, naturally, this being the sixties, is the kind of computer that can be made to blow up by asking it things like ‘How beautiful is a rainbow?’) – and to see how close he can get to escaping before the big ball bounces down the road after him.
 The best episodes are those that showcase Number 6’s feral cunning, or highlight his frailty and hubris, with The Arrival, The Schizoid Man, Many Happy Returns, Checkmate, and Hammer into Anvil being especial stand-outs.

 About seven or so episodes from the end, everything goes a bit One Flew Over the Cuckoo’s Nest meets Twin Peaks.
 There’s a Wild West episode.
 And an episode where 6 is regressed to a baby.
 And there’s a death.
 And a resurrection.
 And an ad-libbed trial.
 And singing.
 Lots of singing.
 And Leo McKern trying to out Brian-Blessed Brian Blessed himself.
 And even more singing.
 And some dancing.
-And a big reveal that either confirms McGoohan’s genius to the world, or marks him out as a pretentious hack – a no-good hipster – who isn’t nearly as profound as he thinks he is, and clearly has no idea how to handle endings.
+And a big reveal that either confirms McGoohan’s genius, or marks him out as someone not nearly as profound as he thinks he is, with little idea on how to handle endings.